hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/README.md

 - [View Architecture & Data Lineage Diagram](./architecture)

-This diagram illustrates how validated data flows across layers —
+This diagram illustrates how **validated data flows across layers** —
-from raw ingestion through staging, dimensional modeling, analytics marts,
-and finally BI consumption — with clear separation of concerns and traceable analytical lineage.
+from raw ingestion through staging, dimensional modeling, analytics marts, and finally BI consumption — with clear separation of concerns and traceable analytical lineage.

-This architecture serves as the **authoritative reference** for how data is validated, modeled, and consumed across the platform.
+This architecture serves as the **authoritative reference layer** defining how data is validated, modeled, and consumed across the platform.
+All downstream layers conform to the data flow and contracts defined here.

 ---

 ## 📁 Layer Descriptions

+### 0. Architecture

+Defines the **platform-level architecture and end-to-end data lineage**, serving as the authoritative reference for how data flows across layers.

+- Data pipeline & lineage diagram
+- Layer responsibilities and system flow documentation

+Path: `architecture/`
+Docs: `architecture/README.md`

 ### 1. Data Foundation

-Builds a **trusted base layer** for analytics.
+Builds a **trusted base layer** for all downstream analytics.

 - Raw data ingestion
-- Standardization & cleansing
+- Standardization and cleansing
 - Foundational data quality checks

 Path: `data_foundation/`